sanjP10/release/README.md

 ## GCP Source Repositories
 Cloud Source Repositories only supports SSH

-As source repositories uses gitcookie's to create a username and password it is not possible to get the username and password for use with HTTPs.
+As source repositories uses git-cookies to create a username and password it is not possible to get the username and password for use with HTTPs.

 Once you have registered the ssh key within cloud source repositories, the command  would be as follows